TomPlanche/binario_resolver/README.md

   - `main.rs`: Entry point for the CLI application.
 - `scripts/`: Contains the Python script for processing the image.
   - `main.py`: Uses OpenCV to detect the grid and the colors of the cells.
-- `assets/`: Directory for storing example images of Binairo puzzles.
+- `assets/`: Directory for storing example images and text files of Binairo puzzles.
 - `Cargo.toml`: Configuration file for the Rust project.
 - `README.md`: This file.